 - Averted with the Pulp Cthulhu optional rules in 7th Edition, which takes a sharp bend away from Survival Horror and investigation, towards Weird Science and Two-Fisted Tales.
 Investigators are generally harder to kill and more adept at combat, and gain access to things like sci-fi gadgets and psionic powers.
 You can still lose your mind or be squashed by a Mythos creature though.

 - In Arcanum: Of Steamworks & Magick Obscura, there is a quest where you have to get rid of explorers that are trespassing in elves' holy forest.
 You cannot attack them, because if you do, the spirits that live in that forest will promptly eradicate all aggressors.
 Subverted in that, while there is a peaceful solution, there's also nothing stopping you from provoking the explorers into attacking you, as long as you don't retaliate...

 - Divinity: Original Sin: The only major enemies in the Luculla Mines are the Death Knights, all of whom are mechanically invulnerable and thus invincible at that point in the plot.
-The only way to get through the level is by learning their patrol routes and evade them, or run away if they do spot you.
+The only way to get through the level is by learning their patrol routes and evading them, or running away if they do spot you.